-June 6 2011.
-Global Wellness LLC is forced by the FDA to issue a nationwide “voluntary” recall of their sexual enhancement supplement Via Xtreme Ultimate Sexual Enhancer for Men after the FDA found found sulfoaildenafil methanesulfonate, sulfosildenafil and dimethylsildenafil -which are all chemically similar to sildenafil, the active ingredient in Viagra.
+Global Wellness LLC is forced by the FDA to issue a nationwide “voluntary” recall of their sexual enhancement supplement Via Xtreme Ultimate Sexual Enhancer for Men after the FDA found sulfoaildenafil methanesulfonate, sulfosildenafil and dimethylsildenafil -which are all chemically similar to sildenafil, the active ingredient in Viagra.

-May 29 2011.
-The FDA warns men to not take ViaXtreme after it was found to contain sulfoaildenafil which is is chemically similar to sildenafil, the active ingredient in Viagra.
+The FDA warns men to not take ViaXtreme after it was found to contain sulfoaildenafil which is chemically similar to sildenafil, the active ingredient in Viagra.

-March 29 2011.
-FDA determines that X-Hero is found to contain sulfosildenafil which is a look a like chemical similar to the active ingredient in Viagra.
-The supplement called Male Enhancer has been found to contain tadalafil – the FDA approved drug better known as Cialis.
+FDA determines that X-Hero is found to contain sulfosildenafil which is a look alike chemical similar to the active ingredient in Viagra.
+The supplement called Male Enhancer has been found to contain tadalafil – the FDA-approved drug better known as Cialis.
 Both products are made by USA Far Ocean Group.

 December 22 2010.
 RockHard Labs issues a voluntary national recall of their male enhancement supplements, RockHard Weekend and Pandora.
 This comes after an independent laboratory found that certain lots of each supplement contained a compound similar to the active ingredient in Viagra.

 November 19 2010.
 The FDA warns the public that Vigor-25, marketed by Piston Corporation.
-Vigor -25 is sold as a male enhancement supplement contains sildenafil, the active ingredient in Viagra.
-The FDA is reporting the death of a 26 year old man who used Vigor-25 to see if it had any relationship to his death.
+Vigor -25 is sold as a male enhancement supplement that contains sildenafil, the active ingredient in Viagra.
+The FDA is reporting the death of a 26-year-old man who used Vigor-25 to see if it had any relationship to his death.

 August 25 2010.
 The FDA warns consumers to not use the dietary supplement TimeOut after it was found to contain a compound called that is called hydroxythiohomosildenafil which is chemically similar to the active ingredient in Viagra.